Explore the Agenda

 1:30 pm Cultivating the Next Generation of Safety Leaders, Using Mentorship, Authority, and Succession Planning to Futureproof Safety Leadership

-- Strategies for attracting young professionals from diverse backgrounds and providing immersive field experience to create a pathway into being competent, respected safety leaders
+• Strategies for attracting young professionals from diverse backgrounds and providing immersive field experience that create a pathway to competency in safety leadership

 Developing Your Safety Culture to Build an Environment with Reduced Incidents

-2:00 pm Integrating a Robust Feedback System into Your Safety Program to Move Beyond Compliance to a Culture of Accountability
+2:00 pm How to Build a World Class Safety Program to Move Beyond Compliance and Towards a Culture of Care and Accountability

-- Understanding accountability is the essential growth factor for a successful safety program, transforming passive adherence into proactive engagement
+• Understanding accountability is the essential growth factor for a successful safety program and transforming passive adherence into proactive engagement

-2:30 pm Audience Discussion: Clearly Outlining and Defining Safety Requirements and Expectations to Ensure Consistency and Compliance Across Sites and Teams
+2:30 pm Interactive Presentation: Clearly Outlining and Defining Safety Requirements and Expectations to Ensure Consistency and Compliance Across Sites and Teams

-- Developing a concise set of non-negotiable “survival skills” that simplify complex regulations into core behavioral expectations, making critical safety priorities immediately actionable and memorable for all new and existing workers
+• Developing a concise set of non-negotiable “survival skills” that simplify complex regulations into core behavioral expectations, making critical safety priorities actionable for all workers

-- Working with owners and peer General Contractors to standardize and harmonize safety expectations across different project sites, ensuring workers encounter consistent rules regardless of the controlling entity
+• Working with owners and peer General Contractors to standardize safety expectations across different project sites, ensuring workers encounter consistentency

-- Replacing vague contractual language like “perform safely” or “absence of citations” with clear, measurable, and objective performance indicators to evaluate compliance and safety performance
+• Replacing vague contractual language like “perform safely” or “absence of citations” with clear, measurable performance indicators

 3:00 pm Afternoon Refreshments